ibm-cloud-docs/EventStreams/faq.md

 Answers to common questions about the {{site.data.keyword.IBM}} {{site.data.keyword.messagehub}} service.

-For answers to questions specific to the now deprecated Classic plan, see [FAQs for the Classic plan](/docs/EventStreams?topic=EventStreams-faqs_classic).
 {: shortdesc}

 <!--17/10/17 - Karen: same info duplicated at messagehub104 -->